Generic Name: Pirfenidone (pir FEN i done)

 - Signs of a common cold.

 - Trouble sleeping.

 - Diarrhea, throwing up, upset stomach, and feeling less hungry are common with pirfenidone.
 If these happen, talk with your doctor about ways to lower these side effects.
 Call your doctor right away if any of these effects bother you, do not get better, or get very bad.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 If OVERDOSE is suspected:

-- If you have any questions about pirfenidone, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about pirfenidone, please talk with your doctor, nurse, pharmacist, or other health care provider.